 This practice is unadvisable mainly because there is no sperm donor contract establishing that the "natural" donor agrees to waive all parental rights, as explained above.
 Also, in these cases, the donor has not been previously screened.

-Woman and sperm donor could agree to undergo some blood tests in order to find out their blood types.
-Keep in mind that when a person who is Rh negative conceives with someone who is Rh positive, health problems in the fetus might appear.
+Women and sperm donors could agree to undergo some blood tests in order to find out their blood types.
+Keep in mind that when a person who is Rh-negative conceives with someone who is Rh-positive, health problems in the fetus might appear.
 Tests for STDs are strongly advisable as well.

 Using donor sperm at home

 At-home artificial insemination or DIY insemination, commonly known as turkey-baster method, is an option for those women and couples who want to conceive a child without the need for sexual intercourse.
 It is, however, not advised by infertility physicians due to the reasons mentioned earlier.

 At-home AI kits can be purchased at pharmacies and often include the following basic items:

 Certain sperm banks offer the chance to buy sperm online, which will be shipped to the woman's home so that she prepares the sample and self-inseminates in a few steps.
 On the other hand, there is also the possibility of choosing a "natural" donor who agrees to have his semen collected in a small jar with a lid.

 What is the average cost of IUI with donor sperm?

 In general, the cost of artificial insemination by donor ranges from €800 to €1,500, though it varies from clinic to clinic.
 It should be taken into account that this is the cost per cycle.
 Some clinics may offer special discounts to those who achieve pregnancy on the first or second try for future insemination cycles, though.